walshg3/walshg3/README.md

 ## Hi, I'm Greg 👋

 I work within Global Cybersecurity at State Street Corporation, where I work on PKI, CLM, Key and Encryption Governance.
 I previously worked as a Security Engineer for the Federal Aviation Administration working on PKI infrastructure for the National Airspace System.
-On the side I run an MSP partnership, teach computer science as an adjunct professor, and tinker in my homelab.
+On the side I help run an MSP, teach computer science as an adjunct professor, and tinker in my homelab.

 I write about security, infrastructure, and teaching at [gregwalsh.tech](https://gregwalsh.tech).